Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 The Dental Science Behind Oral Health and Systemic Wellbeing

 Your teeth are living structures.
 Beneath the hard outer layer of enamel lies dentine, a sensitive layer containing microscopic tubules that communicate with the nerve (pulp) at the centre of each tooth.
-When enamel is compromised by decay, erosion, or recession of the gums, these tubules become exposed.
+When enamel is compromised by decay, erosion, or recession of the gums, these tubules become exposed, which is why sensitivity and pain can develop.

-The gums form a seal around each tooth, protecting the underlying bone and ligaments.
+The gums — or gingival tissues — form a seal around each tooth, protecting the underlying bone and ligaments that hold teeth in place.
 When bacterial plaque accumulates along the gumline, the body's inflammatory response can cause the gums to become swollen and bleed.
-Over time, plaque mineralises into calculus (tartar), which requires professional cleaning.
+Over time, if plaque is not effectively removed, it mineralises into calculus (tartar), which cannot be removed by brushing alone and requires professional cleaning.

 How Oral Health Influences Nutrition and Diet

 Adults with painful, damaged, or missing teeth often adapt their diet — sometimes without fully realising it.
-Hard, crunchy, or chewy foods may be gradually replaced with softer, often more processed alternatives.
+Hard, crunchy, or chewy foods such as raw vegetables, nuts, apples, and lean meats may be gradually replaced with softer, often more processed alternatives.
+Over time, this can lead to nutritional imbalances, reduced fibre intake, and lower consumption of essential vitamins and minerals.

 The Impact on Confidence, Mental Health, and Social Life

-Oral health is closely linked to self-esteem and social confidence.
+Oral health is closely linked to self-esteem and social confidence, and this connection is well documented in dental research.
 Adults who are unhappy with the appearance of their teeth or who experience symptoms such as halitosis (bad breath) may feel reluctant to smile, speak in groups, or attend social events.

-Our guide on how better oral health can boost your confidence explores this connection in more detail.
+This is not a trivial concern.
 Studies consistently show that poor oral health is associated with higher levels of anxiety, social withdrawal, and reduced psychological wellbeing.
+For some individuals, dental concerns can affect professional interactions, romantic relationships, and overall life satisfaction.

 When Professional Dental Assessment May Be Needed